DianZzzz/DianZzzz.github.io/_finance/CFA/Behavioral-Finance.md

 In Monte Carlo simulation, each of the variables is given a probability distribution to allow for real world uncertainty.

 ### Pros
+- Able to incorporate chanegs of variables overtime
+- Able to incorporate statistical properties outside normal distribution such as skewness and kurtosis
+- Able to incorporate alternative assets
 - It considers path dependency, such as the interaction of changing inflation on the portfolio values and on the investor’s withdrawal needs.
 - It can more clearly display tradeoffs of risk and return by ranking the paths from the best to worst
 - Properly modeled tax analysis